-23.12 Long-Term Disability
+23.11 Long-Term Disability

-(a) An employee on long-term disability shall be considered an employee for purposes of the College Pension Plan only and shall continue to be covered by medical, extended health, dental and group life and AD&D insurance for the first 24 months from the date on which the employee received compensation under the long-term disability plan.
-Participation in these plans may be continued past the 24 months provided OC is reimbursed for 100% of the applicable premiums.

-(b) An employee who qualifies for long-term disability benefits shall retain their accumulated seniority and shall only accumulate seniority for the first 24 months while on long-term disability for the purposes of layoff/recall, and shall have access to the grievance procedure in the collective agreement during this period.
-Except as otherwise expressly provided, employees on long-term disability shall not be covered by any other portion of the collective agreement.

-(c) An employee who has recovered from a total disability during or immediately upon the expiration of the first 24 months from the date on which the employee received compensation under the long-term disability plan shall be entitled to be reinstated by OC provided the employee is able to perform the duties in a satisfactory and efficient manner and their position has not been declared redundant under Article 49 (Reduction and Recall).

-(d) If an employee is unable to return to work upon the expiration of the first 24 months, as stated in Clause 23.12(c), their employment with OC shall be deemed to be terminated, except as expressly provided in Clause 23.12(a), unless an extension is agreed to by OC.
+- (a) An employee on long-term disability shall be considered an employee for purposes of the College Pension Plan only and shall continue to be covered by medical, extended health, dental and group life and AD&D insurance for the first 24 months from the date on which the employee received compensation under the long-term disability plan.
+Participation in these plans may be continued past the 24 months provided OC is reimbursed for 100% of the applicable premiums. - (b) An employee who qualifies for long-term disability benefits shall retain their accumulated seniority and shall only accumulate seniority for the first 24 months while on long-term disability for the purposes of layoff/recall, and shall have access to the grievance procedure in the collective agreement during this period.
+Except as otherwise expressly provided, employees on long-term disability shall not be covered by any other portion of the collective agreement. - (c) An employee who has recovered from a total disability during or immediately upon the expiration of the first 24 months from the date on which the employee received compensation under the long-term disability plan shall be entitled to be reinstated by OC provided the employee is able to perform the duties in a satisfactory and efficient manner and their position has not been declared redundant under Article 49. - (d) If an employee is unable to return to work upon the expiration of the first 24 months, as stated in Clause 23.12(c), their employment with OC shall be deemed to be terminated, except as expressly provided in Clause 23.12(a), unless an extension is agreed to by OC.

-23.13 Workers' Compensation Board
+23.12 WorkSafeBC

-Where employee(s) are on a claim recognized by the Workers' Compensation Board, employee(s) shall be entitled to leave, at 75% (subject to upward adjustment in accordance with WCB rates) of their regular rate of pay, for a maximum of 24 months for any one claim resulting from any one injury or recurrence of that injury.
-The compensation payable by the Workers' Compensation Board shall be remitted to OC.
+Where employee(s) are on an OC claim recognized by WorkSafeBC, employee(s) shall be entitled to leave, at 75% (subject to upward adjustment in accordance with WorkSafeBC rates) of their regular rate of pay, for a maximum of 24 months for any one claim resulting from any one injury or recurrence of that injury.
+The compensation payable by WorkSafeBC shall be remitted to OC.
 The following conditions shall apply:

-(a) OC shall pay health and welfare benefits as defined under Article 27 during the first 24 months leave on each Workers' Compensation Board claim.

-(b) Employees on WCB claims will retain full pensionable service based on their appointment and the cost shall be shared between OC and the employee in accordance with Superannuation legislation.

-(c) If after 24 months under Clause 23.13 the employee(s) still remains on leave, the employee(s) shall be considered on a direct WCB claim.
+- (a) OC shall pay health and welfare benefits as defined under Article 27 during the first 24 months leave on each WorkSafeBC claim. - (b) Employees on WorkSafeBC claims will retain full pensionable service based on their appointment and the cost shall be shared between OC and the employee in accordance with the Public Service Pension Benefits Standards Act. - (c) If after 24 months under Clause 23.12, the employee(s) still remains on leave, the employee(s) shall be considered on a direct WorkSafeBC claim.

-23.14 Direct Claim
+23.13 Direct Claim

-Employees may, at their option, choose a direct claim arrangement with WCB and be considered on a leave without pay from OC.
+Employees may, at their option, choose a direct claim arrangement with WorkSafeBC and be considered on a leave without pay from OC.
 In this case, health and welfare benefits and pension coverage will not be maintained by OC.